 Upon his resignation, Knapp was satisfied with “efforts to build responsibility for minority education into the colleges and general University services while maintaining a strong coordinating minority education office” and “rebuilding the admissions, financial aid and other services that support undergraduate education along with efforts to strengthen undergraduate teaching.”

 Knapp left Cornell upon his acceptance of the presidency of the University of Massachusetts in 1978.
+He died in 2010.